 There is nothing like food to bring people together.
 Day four of Nature’s Gifts lands us in the heart of sharing tricks, tips and little secrets from Londolozi’s Family Kitchen.
-If you would like to skip down to our wildlife story click here.

 Conduct life as if it were a feast!

 When thinking about a snack board, I am reminded of the Friday night dinners my mother would make me when I was growing up.
 No matter who the company or what the circumstances were, Friday night was deemed “snack night” in the Devonport house.
 We would lay out a big tablecloth on the living room floor and platters of food would be spread across it, ensuring there was a little bit of everyone’s favourite on there and allowing us to all wind down after a long week.
 Not only is it about bringing everyone together, but as a chef, it’s about the different flavours and combinations one is able to put onto a board making the whole experience unforgettable and leaving you wanting more.
 For those of you hosting this Festive Season I would highly recommend a snack board for one of your dinners or lunches.

 This Festive Season here are a few things I recommend every snack board to have:

 - Cheese plays the bulk of this board.
 As it is quite a personal preference, I try to put a little bit of everything on, trying not to repeat flavour profiles…

 - A hard cheese such as parmesan, pecorino or a sharp cheddar, gives a nuttier component.